 Assessed Practice 2: 85 days of practice placement under the supervision of a practice teacher

-Students who complete the above four modules will be eligible for the Pg Diploma (not a professional qualification)
+Students who complete the above four modules will be eligible for the Pg Diploma (which is the SSSC-accredited professional qualification)

-Students who complete the above four modules and dissertation will be eligible for the MSc (incorporating the professional qualification
+Students who complete the above four modules and dissertation will be eligible for the full MSc.

 UWS graduates enjoy excellent reputations with employers, working in local authority social services; the voluntary or independent sectors; and in health or education.
 Careers also involve children and families, community care or criminal justice.